cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelStochastic.rst

 .. java:constructor:: public UtilizationModelStochastic(ContinuousDistribution prng)
    :outertype: UtilizationModelStochastic

    Instantiates a new utilization model stochastic based on a given Pseudo Random Number Generator (PRNG) It defines the resource utilization in percentage.
-The resource utilization history is disabled by default.
+The resource utilization history is enabled by default.

    :param prng: the Pseudo Random Number Generator (PRNG) to generate utilization values